-One in five Kenyans who get sick every month, a fraction of them (16 per cent) failed to seek for medical care due to financial difficulties.
-Another four out of 10 found it tough, ended up selling their belongings or took loans to pay medical bills, but in the process, nearly a million or so are pushed into poverty and destitution by high healthcare bills either directly or indirectly.
+One in five Kenyans who get sick every month, a fraction of them (16 percent) failed to seek medical care due to financial difficulties.
+Another four out of 10 found it tough, ended up selling their belongings or took loans to pay medical bills, but in the process, nearly 2.6 million

 (courtesy of developer)